ClayLipscomb/Odapter/README.md

 ### Code Generation Features

-* Generates adapter class for each package and nested DTOs for respective record types
+* Generates adapter class for each package and nested DTO for each respective record type
 * Translates all common Oracle data types to C#
-* Translates Oracle associative array type to C#
+* Translates Oracle associative array type to C# List
 * Configurable translation of Oracle NUMBER, DATE and TIMESTAMP types to C# (including ODP.NET safe types OracleDecimal, OracleDate, OracleTimestamp)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C# (4.0+)
 * Translates strongly and weakly typed cursors (both as function return and OUT parameters) to C#
 * Generates DTO for each object type, table, and view
-* Configurable for either auto-implemented or protected field wrapped DTO properties
+* Configurable for either auto-implemented, or protected field wrapped, DTO properties
 * Generates ancestor classes and basic schema connection code
 * Configurable C# namespaces and base class names
 * Generates post hook for profiling a package procedure invoked from C#
-* Optionally filters schema objects via prefix and special characters
+* Optionally filters schema objects via prefix and/or special characters
 * Optionally generates C# classes as partial for packages, package record types, object types, tables and views
 * Optionally generates C# DTOs with Serializable, DataContract/DataMember (incl. namespace) or XmlElementAttribute attributes for package record types, object types, tables and views
 * Generates C# 3.0 or 4.0+ code (respectively .NET 3.5 or 4.0+)
 * Generates single C# file for all packages, object types, tables and views, respectively
 * Handles package referencing a record type defined in a diffferent package (including filtered)
-* Easily adaptable to legacy C# projects and Oracle schemas
+* Easily adaptable to legacy .NET projects and Oracle schemas
 * Locates and parses local TNSNAMES.ORA for Oracle instances
 * Persists custom generation settings to config file for multiple projects or schemas

 ### Run Time Features - Packages

 * Invokes packaged functions and stored procedures
-* Hydrates a List of (record type derived) DTOs from a returned (or OUT param) strongly typed cursor result set
+* Hydrates a List of (record type derived) DTOs from a returned (incl.
+OUT param) strongly typed cursor result set
 * Hydrates a List of DTOs from a returned weakly typed cursor result set using configurable mapping:
     - Mapping by name: column name to property name (translates underscore_delimited to PascalCase)
     - Mapping by position: column position to property attribute position (unmapped column silent fail option)